Nic-Royal/UAT_Assignemt/README.md

 I don't have access to OpenAI’s paid API, so I used a local model to simulate similar behavior.
 This allowed me to test things like RAGAs-style scoring without relying on any online services.

 --> **Libraries Used** <--
-"json" – for reading and parsing the input log file "sentence-transformers" – to encode text as embeddings and compute similarities "cosine similarity" - used via sentence-transformers.util.cos_sim() to measure how semantically similar two texts are "torch" – used internally by sentence-transformers to run the embedding model.
+"json" – for reading and parsing the input log file.\n "sentence-transformers" – to encode text as embeddings and compute similarities.\n "cosine similarity" - used via sentence-transformers.util.cos_sim() to measure how semantically similar two texts are.\n "torch" – used internally by sentence-transformers to run the embedding model.\n

 --> **Assumptions and Simplifications** <--
 1. I only used the first expected output from each log item.